unicornlauncher/nodejs-ts-bare-bones-template/README.md

 To make sure the codebase remains clean and healthy, a set of pre-commit hooks were added.
 Each of them are described below.

-#### commit-msg
+#### Commit messages

-To make sure that commit messages remain compliant to the conventional commits convention, `commitlint` was configured to run at the `commit-msg` stage.
-It will fail the commit in case of a malformed message is detected.
+To make sure that commit messages remain compliant to the conventional commits convention, `commitlint` was configured.
+It will fail the commit in case we try to add a malformed message.

-#### pre-commit
+#### Static analysis and tests

-At the `pre-commit` stage, we're running a `prettier:check` (to detect malformed files), ESLint (to detect code style violations) and all the unit tests (to make sure the test suite is green and consistent).
+We're also running a `prettier:check` to detect malformed files, ESLint to detect code style violations, and all the unit tests to make sure the test suite is green and consistent.

 ## Testing